yavuzkoroglu/gwplus/README.md

 #### 4. `java`

 Although GWPlus is written in C, some of the experiments generate tests using the GraphWalker's built-in methods, implemented in Java.
-You may install `java` on a MacOS using [Homebrew](https://brew.sh):
+Install `java` on a MacOS using [Homebrew](https://brew.sh):

 ```
 brew install openjdk